lume/glas/.github/CONTRIBUTE.md

 ## Overview

-This project uses typescript, javascript, and assembly script which compiles into web assembly.
-We currently recommend using `Visual Studio Code` development environment
-,yarn for package management, and requires node and typescript module etc -- see below.
+This project uses TypeScript, JavaScript, and AssemblyScript, and compiles most of the code into WebAssembly.
+We currently recommend using `Visual Studio Code` development environment, Node.js, and npm for package management (ships with Node.js), etc -- see below.
 For Mac users recommended tools include: iTerm terminal, brew, and zsh shell.

 ### Recomended Reading